noritada/grib-rs/README.md

 17        payload.template.dec = 0  // Decimal scale factor of representative value of each level.
 18-23     payload.template.level_vals = [1, 2, 3]  // List of MVL scaled representative values of each level from lv=1 to MVL.
 ###  SECTION 6: BIT-MAP SECTION (length = 6)
+1-4       header.len = 6  // Length of section in octets (nn).
+5         header.sect_num = 6  // Number of section.
+6         payload.bitmap_indicator = 255  // Bit-map indicator (see Code table 6.0 and the Note).
 ###  SECTION 7: DATA SECTION (length = 1391)
 ###  SECTION 8: END SECTION (length = 4)
 ";